MicrosoftDocs/learn/learn-pr/azure/deploy-microsoft-purview-scan-data-resources/includes/6-access-control-exercise.md

-In this unit, you will use the Microsoft Purview Studio to provide a user within your Azure Active Directory read access to the data catalog.
+In this unit, you will use the Microsoft Purview Governance Portal to provide a user within your Azure Active Directory read access to the data catalog.

-1. On the left-hand size of Microsoft Purview Studio, navigate to **Data map**.
+1. On the left-hand size of Microsoft Purview Governance Portal, navigate to **Data map**.
 ![Create a resource](../media/06.01-purview-data-map.png)

 2. Select **Collections**.